jukkhop/cellular-automaton/README.md

 cellular-automaton
 ==================

-A cellular automaton with user-definable ruleset (schoolwork)
+A cellular automaton with user-definable ruleset, written in java (schoolwork)